What is an employment contract?

 - responsibilities; and

 Whilst a verbal contract is legally binding and effective from the moment a person accepts a job offer, a written contract of employment protects both the employer and employee against potential disputes with regards to the terms of the employment.
+Moreover, working without a contract creates uncertainty, even if the main terms were agreed orally.

 It is a legal requirement in the UK for employer’s to provide a written statement of the terms of employment to the employee, within the first 2 months of the employment commencing.
 Although this is not a contract of employment it summarises the essential key terms of employment.
 So what does the basic written statement of employment terms need to contain?